MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Toronto Blue Jays

 Rogers Communications, the entity that owns the Blue Jays, surely has money to make Trout a competitive offer even though they've yet to really throw that money around in free agency.
-Toronto itself is massive and fans have shown they'll pack the ballpark when they're good.
+Toronto itself is massive and fans have shown they'll pack the ballpark when the Jays are good.
 The financials shouldn't be an issue, in theory.
 The question is whether Trout wants to join a team that went 76-86 in 2017, especially since their window appears to be closing, not opening.

 Arizona Diamondbacks

 Yes, they have the money.
 The Zack Greinke contract left no doubt about that.
-The D-Backs would try to sell Trout on the idea of playing alongside Paul Goldschmidt and for a team that won 93 games in 2017, and has a chance to be even better in 2018.
+The D-Backs would try to sell Trout on the idea of playing alongside Paul Goldschmidt for a team that won 93 games in 2017, and has a chance to be even better in 2018.
 Phoenix is a pretty great place to live too, as long as you don't mind the summer heat.

 New York Mets

-At some point the Mets will spend like a big market team, right?
+At some point the Mets will spend like a big-market team again, right?
 The Mets have an obvious opening in center field and they should be doing all they can to win right now, while their power rotation is still together and affordable.
-I'd like to think even the Wilpons would be on board with paying big to land a franchise player like Trout.
+I would like to think even the Wilpons would be on board with paying big to land a franchise player like Trout.
 The fact we can't guarantee that is why they're in this tier, and not the previous tier.

 Colorado Rockies

 The Rockies have a history of handing out huge contracts.
 Remember the Mike Hampton contract?
 Or the Todd Helton and Troy Tulowitzki contracts?
 The Rockies will spend money.
-Trout would get to sock dingers in Coors Field, hit between MVP candidates Charlie Blackmon and Nolan Arenado in the lineup, and join a team that might be on the cusp of breaking out as a legitimate World Series contender.
-A sneaky good fit, they'd be.
+Trout would get to sock dingers in Coors Field, hit between MVP candidates Charlie Blackmon and Nolan Arenado and join a team that might be on the cusp of breaking out as a legitimate World Series contender.
+A sneaky good fit, they would be.

 Outside chance